Separated from the mainland by a small canal, Lefkada is an exceptionally beautiful island.

 Lefkada is world-known to windsurfers and kite-surfers.
 The two famous beaches where hundreds of windsurfers and kite-surfers gather are Agios Ioannis (www.milosbeach.gr) and Vassiliki beach (a Mecca for windsurfers, www.vasiliki-surfing-nefeli.gr/).
 You can also find snorkeling in Nidri Marina (http://www.lefkasdivingcenter.gr/).

 SCUBA DIVING in Lefkas Island

-There is a good diving centre in Vassiliki village for those who love scuba diving and another one in Nidri.
-For more information you may ask for Goerge who is the manager of Nautilus diving club in Vassiliki village or visit their website http://www.underwater.gr
+There is a good diving center in Vassiliki village for those who love scuba diving and another one in Nidri.
+For more information, you may ask for Goerge who is the manager of Nautilus diving club in Vassiliki village or visit their website http://www.underwater.gr

 RENT A CAR / BIKE in Lefkas Island (main town and port)